Blog

 Extract Swine Manure - Iowa

-By giving crops greater access to plant-available forms of phosphorus and other important nutrients found in manures, Extract PBA can help growers improve their nutrient use efficiency and help crops better reach their yield potential, as seen in these and other trials.
-Extract PBA can also help protect against nutrient loss to the environment by promoting greater nutrient uptake by the crop.
+By giving crops greater access to plant-available forms of phosphorus and other important nutrients found in manures, EXTRACT PBA can help growers improve their nutrient use efficiency and help crops better reach their yield potential.
+EXTRACT PBA can also help protect against nutrient loss to the environment by promoting greater nutrient uptake by the crop.
 This flexible tool can be broadcast with manures or used as a manure pit treatment prior to pumping.
 In strips where manure has already been applied, it can be sprayed with pre-emergent or burndown chemistries.

 Read More